Madison School Board to adopt 2 different budgets for 2020-21 ahead of referendums

 "Regardless of the difficult budget year we have, we put our strategic equity projects first and look at what we need to cut second to make sure the equity projects are funded first," Ruppel said.

-Under the passing referendums budget, the district's Black Excellence Coalition Community Fund would grow $100,000 to $450,000, whereas funding would stay flat at $350,000 without the referendums.
+Under the budget that assumes the referendums pass, the district's Black Excellence Coalition Community Fund would increase by $100,000 to $450,000, whereas funding would stay flat, at $350,000, without the referendums.

-That budget sets aside $1 million to purchase new instructional reading materials this year and puts $450,000 to training teachers on early literacy.
-With failed referendums, the budget would commit $400,000 to purchasing reading materials this year, with the remaining $600,000 likely to be funded in 2021-22.
+That budget sets aside $1 million to purchase instructional reading materials this year and puts $450,000 toward training teachers on early literacy.
+If the referendums fail, the budget would commit $400,000 to purchasing reading materials this year, with the remaining $600,000 likely to be funded in 2021-22.

-Professional development on teaching children to read would also not happen this year.
+Professional development in teaching children to read would also not happen this year.

 Both plans envision spending $120,000 to expand a mental health program that connects students to licensed clinicians in school buildings from 12 schools to 15 schools and to provide targeted pay raises to security guards with $156,000 in new spending.